Cosmological foundations revisited with Pantheon+: Discussion

 The Bayesian analysis of both the JLA data and the \common\ agree with the results by \citet{Dam_2017}.
 When we extend the analysis to encompass the complete P+1690 dataset, certain artefacts emerge, stemming from distribution-related effects.
 In particular, the \pplus\ catalogue incorporates a substantial number of low-redshift observations that fall below the SHS$_\alpha$.
 In this low-redshift regime, the fundamental assumption of statistical homogeneity does not hold, and consequently, the timescape model demonstrates a more favourable fit to the data.
-The P+1690 global minimum $\ln B\Ns{P+1690}=-2.82$, (c.f., \cref{sec:convergence}, \cref{num:conv-highz}) which na\"{\i}vely favours \LCDM\ was found to be a distribution effect.
-This preference arises due to specific structural features present in the data and the partial reliance on the \lcdm\ cosmological framework to account for these features.
+The P+1690 global minimum $\ln B\Ns{P+1690}=-2.82$, (c.f., \cref{sec:convergence}, \cref{num:conv-highz}) {can be interpreted either in favour of the \LCDM\ model or as a distribution effect from the redshift distribution of the observations, as the other analysed samples favour the timescape model.} This preference arises due to specific structural features present in the data and the partial reliance on the \lcdm\ cosmological framework to account for these features.

 Future \sne\ surveys such as those from Euclid, the Rubin Observatory, and the Roman Space Telescope will vastly expand on the \sne\ sample size and allow for more detailed examination of large scale structures \citep{Euclid_2020_forecast,Euclid_2022_wide,Rubin_Observatory_2019,Roman_Telescope_2021}.
 For these detailed analyses to be possible, the data products from the surveys must be presented free from underlying cosmological models, as was achieved here with \pplus.
 For example, subtle biases that favour \lcdm\ can be introduced when correcting for sample related biases such as the Malmquist bias.